dtrckd/simplon_datai_2020/brief_11/brief.md

 6. decode the `date` value using the function `pd.to_datetime`.
 Explain the purpose of this step ?
 3. normalize the dataset (You can use the `MinMaxScaler`).
 Explain the purpose of this step ?

-# Model 1
+# Many to one model

-Goal: to predict the last 250 days prices given all the previous observations.
+Goal: predict the last 250 days prices given a sequence of previous observations.
+For each single price prediction we will use only the last 50 past days to predict the next price day.

 Build a train and a test set in order to evaluate the model performance.

 * Utiliser une fenetre d'observation de 50 jours
-* Utiliser un sequence de prédiction de 1
+* Utiliser une sequence de prédiction de 1

+# Many to many model

+Reproduce this experiments but this time predict the value for several dayt in the future.
+Show the results in a grid plot with 3, 6, 10 days.